Joanna Whitehead speaks to the inimitable activist Paris Lees about feminism, class and how trans rights are human rights

 We need help – we can’t do this on our own.
 We need people to be real allies and show up in solidarity.
 And, it makes a difference to me and it makes a difference to the families that are dealing with this that have children.
 A lot of people who contact me are absolutely despairing at what is happening at the moment and the anti-trans backlash that we’re experiencing and it makes a difference when people come out in support of us.
 The morale boost it gives us is immeasurable.
 So, I would say please be vocal about your support for trans rights and please challenge people – invite them to question why they think what they think if you know people who hold anti-trans views.
 Just accept everyone for who they are.
 Love people for who they say they are.

-The first picture at the top of the page is a profile shot of Paris Lees speaking into a microphone onstage at last month’s Women’s March in London, taken by Elainea Emmott.
+The first picture in the text is a profile shot of Paris Lees speaking into a microphone onstage at last month’s Women’s March in London, taken by Elainea Emmott.
 Paris wears a purple beanie hat, a silver puffa jacket and black gloves.
 In the background, to her left and right, you can see packed crowds of Women’s March attendees, who are focussing on Paris.

 The black and white picture in the middle of this piece are head shots of Paris Lees and Phyll Opoko-Gyimah.
 The image was a publicity shot used to promote their talk at Bishopsgate Institute last month.
 Paris is on the left-hand side and has long, fair hair.
 She is smiling and looking directly at the camera.
 The image on the right-hand side shows Phyll, who has short, black hair and wears a black top.
 She also wears a fabulous statement necklace and an earring in each ear.